anoma/taiga/book/src/overview.md

 * Native support for a broad range of asset types, including NFTs
 * Transactions are authorized by arbitrary user-defined validity predicate circuits
-* Validity predicates authorize both sending and receiving of assets, by the sender's, recipient's, and token's VPs
+* Validity predicates authorize both sending and receiving of assets, by the sender's, recipient's, and applications's VPs
 * Support for building complex matchmaking and private bartering transactions among multiple parties
 * Full zero-knowledge privacy, including of asset type and VP circuits
 * Performance benefits from using PLONK arithmetization, including lookups